peterj/jwts-for-services/README.md

 # Prerequisites

-The keys are created and managed centrally by the `jwt-factory` (i.e. the individual services don't have access to the keys).
-Another scenario would be where each service manages its own keys and can sign and verify tokens, without calling to the `jwt-factory`.
+In the first two scenarios, Tte keys are created and managed centrally by the `jwt-factory` (i.e. the individual services don't have access to the keys).
+Another scenario would be where each service manages its own keys and can sign and verify tokens, without calling to the `jwt-factory` (Scenario 3).

 1. Run the `jwt-factory` service: